 Everything to Love About Homemade Pasta Bolognese…in 60 Minutes or Less!!!

-If you’ve been around PWWB for a while, you know that my truest culinary love in life is pasta.
+If you’ve been around PWWB for a while, you know that pasta is my truest culinary love in life.
 There’s nothing I love more than a good pasta dish & pasta recipes are my absolute favorite to develop.
-Out of all of the pasta dishes that I love (trust me, there’s a lot of them!) the one I couldn’t live without is, without a doubt, pasta bolognese.
+Out of all of the pasta dishes that I love – trust me, there’s a lot of them! – there’s just one that I can’t live without: pasta bolognese.
 Pasta bolognese is my all-time favorite meal.

-In fact, one of our most popular recipes here on PWWB is my Best-Ever Bolognese, a luscious, rich & hearty Italian meat sauce made with ground beef & pork, pancetta, red wine, & tomatoes.
-A recipe I tweaked & perfected over the course of 10+ years, it’s absolutely perfect & everyone who tries it loves it.
+In fact, one of our most popular recipes here on PWWB is my Best-Ever Bolognese, a luscious, rich, & hearty Italian meat sauce made with ground beef & pork, pancetta, red wine, & tomatoes.
+It’s a recipe I tweaked & perfected over the course of 10+ years.
+It’s absolutely perfect & everyone who tries it loves it.

-Why share a new bolognese recipe, then?
+Why share another bolognese recipe, then?
 Pretty simple.
 My best-ever recipe simmers for hours to develop the rich, deep, & crave-worthy flavor signature to classic bolognese.
-It’s the real deal, & it’s so good, but as a food blogger dedicated to sharing weeknight-friendly recipes, I’ve always wondered whether I could streamline my bolognese a bit without compromising flavor.
+It’s the real deal, & it’s so good, but as a food blogger dedicated to sharing weeknight-friendly recipes, I’ve always wondered whether I could streamline bolognese a little bit without compromising flavor.
 Fortunately, the answer is YES, & the result is this Weeknight Pasta Bolognese.

 This easy bolognese recipe delivers everything there is to love about classic pasta bolognese in 60 minutes or less!
 It’s made with ground turkey, tomatoes, wine, & loads of aromatics, but one simple secret ingredient eliminates the hours of simmering typically associated with scratch-made bolognese sauce without compromising any rich flavor.

 Sound too good to be true?
-My friend, I promise you that it’s not.
-Weeknight Pasta Bolognese is a game-changer.
+I promise, it’s not.
+Weeknight Pasta Bolognese is a game-changer. 🙌🏼

 Weeknight Bolognese Recipe Highlights